ZipalP/Corona/README.md

 ### SASS

 Corona is built on SASS and you can easily change the accent if you want.
-Simply modify the `$accent` variable on `style.scss` and compile it using a SASS compiler.
+Clone the repo, then simply modify the `$accent` variable on `style.scss` and compile it using a SASS compiler.
 If you have Visual Studio Code, you can simply use `gulp` and `gulp-sass` to compile hte SASS file (`npm install gulp` and `npm install gulp-sass`, then do `CTRL+SHIFT+B` everytime you want to compile the file.

 ### Stuff used to make this: